Modern Slavery Statement

 Organisational structure and supply chains

-The Company operates in Northern Ireland, supplying electricity to residential and commercial customers through its Power NI business and procuring power through its Power Procurement Business, and had 320 employees at 31 March 2018.
-Turnover for the year ended 31 March 2018 was £461.4m.
+The Company operates in Northern Ireland, supplying electricity to residential and commercial customers through its Power NI business and procuring power through its Power Procurement Business.
+The Company also purchases renewable electricity from fellow Group subsidiaries and third-party generators in Northern Ireland.
+The Company had 424 employees at 31 March 2021.
+Turnover for the year ended 31 March 2021 was £717.7m.
 The majority of the Company’s supply chain is sourced from within the UK and the RoI.

 The modern slavery and human trafficking risk

-The creation of our Modern Slavery Policy in 2017 was a first step towards the Company having in place systems to:
+Our Modern Slavery Policy is key for the Company having in place systems to:

-• Monitor potential risk areas in our supply chains
+- Monitor potential risk areas in our supply chains and consider emerging risks of suppliers located within higher risk countries

 We encourage the reporting of concerns by our employees to their line managers or heads of department.
-If they are unsure or whether to raise a concern they can contact our confidential advice line managed for us by Public Concern at Work to ensure independence.
-Further steps to be taken include the training of key members of staff to ensure a high level of understanding of the risks of slavery and human trafficking in our supply chains and our business.
+If they are unsure on whether to raise a concern they can contact our confidential advice line managed for us by Public Concern at Work to ensure independence.

 Supplier adherence to our values

-We have zero tolerance to slavery and human trafficking and have written to our suppliers notifying them of our support for the aims of the Act and provided them with a copy of our Modern Slavery Policy.
-Furthermore during 2017/18 we amended our standard purchase order terms and introduced clauses to mandate our requirements on slavery and human trafficking.
+We have zero tolerance to slavery and human trafficking and have previously written to our suppliers notifying them of our support for the aims of the Act and provided them with a copy of our Modern Slavery Policy.
+The Energia Group’s procurement policy includes cross references to Modern Slavery and the Modern Slavery Policy.
+Furthermore, we previously surveyed those suppliers identified as having an active business relationship with the Company as part of our efforts to identify and assess potential risk areas in our supply chains.

 This statement was approved by the Board of Power NI Energy Limited.